2. MPSD HPC system#

 We echo the value of the MPICC environment variable to check that it is set.
 This variable should be the same as the result from which mpicc.
 This variable is required for installing mpi4py to compile and link against the MPI library.

-To quickly test the installation, we can run the hello world example:
+To quickly test the installation, we can run the hello world example provided as part of mpi4py:

 Hello, World!
 I am process 0 of 5 on mpsd-hpc-ibm-023.